 Life-threatening infection complication.
 If a UTI isn't treated, there’s a chance it could spread to the kidneys.
 In some cases, this can trigger sepsis.
 This happens when your body becomes overwhelmed trying to fight infection.
 It can be deadly.
 Symptoms include extreme pain and issues with body temperature, heart rate, respiratory rate, and white blood cell count.

 UTIs in men.
 These infections are less common in men than women.
 They usually happen because of some kind of blockage.
 This may be due to an enlarged prostate, a urinary stone, or a problem from a catheter used for a procedure.
 These UTIs are treated with antibiotics.
 It's often harder to cure prostate-based infections.
-Treatment usually is long-term but must be started right away because it can be life- threatening.
+Treatment usually consists of long-term antibiotics, alpha blockers, and anti-inflammatories.
+This condition may be life-threatening.

 Other structural or functional issues.
 Like blockages that men might have, there can be other issues with the way the urinary system works.
 Things like cysts, stones and tumors can trigger more serious problems.
 If you've had a kidney transplant or kidney failure, that can lead to complications with a UTI.
 Although antibiotics are first-line therapy for a culture proven UTI, structural abnormalities of the urinary tract may require a surgical fix to eradicate UTIs.
-Your doctor will still use antibiotics, but will monitor your underlying condition such as bladder diverticulum, kidney or bladder stones..
+Your doctor will still use antibiotics, but will monitor your underlying condition such as bladder or kidney stones, bladder diverticulum, or blockages of urinary tract.